joakimk/pipeline/README.md

 The webhook will only be called once and it will wait no longer than 10 seconds.
 It does not delay the `/api/build_statuses` call since it runs in a thread.

 The `status_url` (link to your CI server) is intentionally excluded for now for security reasons (and because we haven't needed it yet).
-If you want this feature, ping me.
+If you want this feature, open an issue or send a pull request.

 The build `status:` can be one of: "pending", "building", "successful", "failed" and "fixed".